pyeventsourcing/eventsourcing/docs/topics/process.rst

 ~~~~~~~~~~~~~~~~~~

 The system can run with multiple instances of the system's pipeline expressions.
 Running the
-system with many parallel pipeline instances means that each process application in the system
+system with parallel pipelines means that each process application in the system
 can process many events at the same time.

-In the example below, there are three pipelines, which gives twelve child operating system
+In the example below, there are three parallel pipelines, which gives twelve child operating system
 processes.
 All the operating system processes share the same MySQL database.

 .. code:: python